The NHIF Fall 2019 Meeting

 Refreshments and light appetizers

 Reconnect with regional and national industry colleagues.
 Learn from each other about deal opportunities and projects in the pipeline.
-Whether you’re equity, debt, management, development, or ownership, make the acquaintances and connections you need to help achieve your objectives.
+Whether you’re equity, debt, brand, management, development, or ownership, build the relationships that will help you achieve your objectives.

 5:00-6:30 pm – Presentation and Panel Discussion